Lyttonsville station

 Lyttonsville station is an under-construction light rail station in the Lyttonsville neighborhood of Silver Spring, Maryland, that will be served by the Purple Line.
 The station will have an island platform just north of the Lyttonsville Place overpass.
 It will feature steel girders from the historic Talbot Avenue bridge.
-As of 2023, the Purple Line is planned to open in 2027.
+As of 2026, the Purple Line is planned to open in late 2027.